When: 7:30 p.m. Saturday

 "I'm not a superstitious goalie, but I know a lot of goalies are," he said.
 "I'm just glad I can help the team.
 It (the shutout streak) just gives me a boost of confidence."

 With Florida behind them, the Buffs' focus shifts to Metro (5-12-0), the only team in the Western region against which they have a losing record.
 The teams' last meeting came on Oct.
-17 in
+17 in Denver, and Metro skated away with a 5-3 victory.

 "That's our one loss that we're really disappointed with," Fikis said.